mcinglis/libpp/README.md

 This library depends on C99 macro syntax, so it won't work for C++.
 Apparently Objective-C [is a superset of C99](https://lists.apple.com/archives/objc-language/2005/Aug/msg00050.html), so it should work there, but I haven't tested it.

-For Objective-C users, please note the AGPL license: you can't use this library to develop nonfree software.
+Objective-C users: please note the AGPL license -- you can't use this library to develop nonfree software.
 Contact me for proprietary licensing options (but I'd encourage you to consider releasing your work as free software!).

-### Why do you license Libmacro under the AGPL?
+### Why do you license Libpp under the AGPL?

 [I believe that nonfree software is harmful](http://minglis.id.au/blog/2014/04/09/free-software-free-society.html), and I don't want to contribute to its development at all.
 I believe that a free society must necessarily operate on free software.
 I want to encourage the development of free software, and discourage the development of nonfree software.